MarcosChavez09/v-server-setup/README.md

 sudo apt install git -y
 ```

-After that, configure git `user` and `email` on the V-Server.
+After that, configure Git `user` and `email` on the V-Server.
 Git uses your name and email to record who makes each commit.
 This should match your GitHub identity for consistency and proper attribution.
 ```
 git config --global user.name "Your Name" git config --global user.email "your@email.com"
 ```

-Now, we need to generate a new SSH Key pair on the V-Server, This key will be used by the server to authenticate with GitHub, allowing you to clone, pull, and push repositories from the server.
+Now, we need to generate a new SSH key pair on the V-Server.
+This key will be used by the server to authenticate with GitHub, allowing you to clone, pull, and push repositories from the server.
-Note: Give a meaningfull name to this new key.
+Note: Give a meaningful name to this new key.
 ```
-ssh-keygen -t ed25519 -C "your@email.com" -f ~/.ssh/meaningfull_name25519
+ssh-keygen -t ed25519 -C "your@email.com" -f ~/.ssh/meaningful_name25519
 ```
 - When prompted for a passphrase, you can set one (for extra security) or press Enter for none.
 This creates:
-- Private key: ~/.ssh/meaningfull_name25519
+- Private key: ~/.ssh/meaningful_name25519
-- Public key: ~/.ssh/meaningfull_name25519.pub
+- Public key: ~/.ssh/meaningful_name25519.pub

-Add the SSH Key to the agent.
+Add the SSH key to the agent:
 ```
 eval "$(ssh-agent -s)"
-ssh-add ~/.ssh/meaningfull_name25519
+ssh-add ~/.ssh/meaningful_name25519
 ```
-Then, add the pub key to GitHub.
+Then, add the public key to GitHub:

 ```
-  cat ~/.ssh/vserver25519.pub
+cat ~/.ssh/meaningful_name25519.pub
 ```
 - Copy the output.
 - Go to GitHub SSH keys settings.
 - Click New SSH key.
-- Title it something like “V-Server meaningfull_name25519”.
+- Title it something like "V-Server meaningful_name25519".
 - Paste the key and save.

-Test the connection.
+Test the connection:
 ```
 ssh -T git@github.com
 ```
-try cloning one of your repos:
+Try cloning one of your repos:
 ```
 git clone git@github.com:your-username/your-repo.git
 ```